 No. However, it is strongly recommended for any company with more than one shareholder.

-It does not override the Articles, but it binds the shareholders contractually.
+It does not override the Articles, but it binds the shareholders individually and contractually.

 Disputes are resolved using the Companies Act, the Articles of Association, and court processes, which are often time-consuming and costly.
 Additionally, disputes handled in court become a public record, which defeats privacy.